 Notetaking

 Everyone will have a different system for taking notes, and that is fine!
 The most important thing is that you choose one system and stick with it.
-This can be as simple as buying one notebook for each class, or putting a digital system in place if you like to use an iPad or similar.
+This can be as simple as buying one notebook for each class, or putting a digital system in place if you like to use laptop or similar.
 The most important thing is that it suits you.

 Routine